browserengineering/book/book/embeds.md

 with a single, very small, image on it will still be tall enough to contain text.^[In fact, a page with only a single image and no text or CSS at all still has its layout affected by a font---the default font.
-This is a very common source of confusion for web developers.
+This is a common source of confusion for web developers.
 In a real browser, it can be avoided by forcing an image into a block or other layout mode via the `display` CSS property.]
 The underlying reason for this is because, as a type of inline layout, images are